-Responses for these items will be solicited only once; during the last visit to the household.
+Responses for these items will be solicited only once; during the last visit to the household (see COMPLETING THE QUESTIONNAIRE).
 Since expenditure on these items do not take place frequently, the reference period for the amount spent on any of these items will be either "... in the last 12 months", or "... in the last 3 months".

-QUESTION 1; is aimed at identifying the items on which the household spent money in the last 12 months.
+QUESTION 1 is aimed at identifying the items on which the household spent money in the last 12 months.
 If the household did not spend anything on the particular item, skip to the next item.

-QUESTION 5; if the item is purchased less than 12 times in the last 12 months then the reference period is the last 12 months (Q3).
+QUESTION 2: If the item is purchased less than 12 times in the last 12 months then the reference period is the last 12 months (Q3).
 If it is 12 or more times then skip to question 4 where the reference period is "the last 3 months".

-PART A2: FREQUENTLY PURCHASED ITEMS: These are non-food items which are purchased more frequently.
+PART A2: FREQUENTLY PURCHASED ITEMS

+These are non-food items, which are purchased more frequently.
 Responses for this part will be solicited during all visits with the exception of the first visit.
-In other words for urban it will be 10 times and 7 times for rural areas.

-For each visit, you will ask for how much was spent by the household since your last visit.
-However, in urban EAs the diary of household expenditure will be used.
+In other words, it will be administered 6 times in all.
+In your second visit you will ask for how much was spent by the household since the past 6 days, starting from the day prior to your first visit.
+In other words, you will have to capture expenditure for the day you used to travel.
+You must carefully explain this aspect to the respondent, and help him/her to include expenditure for the day you travelled.
+For your next visits, you will ask for how much was spent by the household since your last visit.
+In urban EAs the diary of household expenditure will be used.
+You must however, ask for expenditures on your second visit in order to capture the six days prior to your second visit.

-PART B: FOOD EXPENSES; covers expenditure of the household on various food items.
+PART B: FOOD EXPENSES

+This part covers expenditure of the household on various food items.
 Since food expenses are also frequently purchased, information will be collected in the same way as the frequently purchased items in Part A2, In other words, with the exception of the first visit, you will have to obtain information during all the visits for both the rural and urban households.
 The diary will also be required in this part for urban EAs.

-PART C: AVAILABILITY OF CONSUMER ITEMS:
+PART C: AVAILABILITY OF CONSUMER ITEMS